 - Secondary data ensure the correctness of data collected from primary research and helps in adding new values and attributes.

 - The outcomes of primary research methods can be compared with secondary data and help in research design.

-- It is difficult to collect specific secondary data related to the research problem ba hand.
+- It is difficult to collect specific data related to the research problem ba hand.
 For example, you want information on the disposable income of people, and you get data on the gross income of people.

 - Secondary data which is obsolete is not useful for the research.

 - The accuracy of the data cannot be ensured.
 Inaccurate data might impact the outcome of the research.

 - Sometimes attributes and values collected in secondary data don’t match with the attributes and values that you want to calculate.
 In such scenarios, it is not useful for research.

 - It is difficult to obtain official data.

 - Insufficient details about secondary data make it difficult to use for research purposes.